 Do not over-paint markings with black paint or bituminous solutions.
 This treatment has proven unsatisfactory because the original lines eventually reappear as the overlying material wears away.
 In addition, lines covered in this manner may still be visible under wet conditions or low angle illumination (headlights) conditions.

 Guideposts

 Guideposts are classified as guide markings rather than required warning devices.
-Guidepost type designations are noted on Standard Plan H-1.
-Guidepost placement guidelines are noted in Figure 1.
+Guidepost type designations and mounting details are noted on Standard Plan H-1.
+Guidepost placement guidelines are noted in Standard Plan H-1a-e.